1. Faro Restaurant, Mona

 15. Charlotte Jack

-August will see the opening of Devonport’s latest restaurant, Charlotte Jack.
-It’s Ben Milbourne’s first restaurant, the north-west local rising to fame following his appearance on Masterchef in 2012.
-Between national TV shows, books and guest appearances.
+Devonport’s latest restaurant, Charlotte Jack is Ben Milbourne’s first restaurant.
+The north-west local rose to fame following his appearance on Masterchef in 2012 and since then he has written cook books and appeared on national TV shows.
 Get ready for a very Tasmanian take on modern Australian, celebrating the freshest produce from Ben’s coastal backyard.